vkibaja/vkibaja.github.io/_projects/2024-07-22-Security-Risk-Assesment-project.md

 ### Project Summary: Security Risk Management and Assessment

 #### Overview
-In my Security Risk Management and Assessment class, I undertook a comprehensive project to develop a Security Risk Management Plan and Implementation Guide for both HGA (Hypothetical Global Agency) and my company.
+In my Security Risk Management and Assessment class, I took on the role of a **Security Risk Manager** and developed a comprehensive **Security Risk Management Plan** and Implementation Guide for both the Hypothetical Global Agency (HGA) and my chosen company, GrubHub.
 This project was structured to apply theoretical concepts learned in class to practical scenarios, providing a holistic approach to managing and mitigating security risks within an organization.

 #### Project Structure
 The project was divided into several parts, each focusing on different aspects of security risk management:

-**Part A: Security Risk Management Assessment**
+**Security Risk Management Assessment**
 This section was based on assignments and presentations completed throughout the course.
 It included the following components:
 1. **Executive Summary:** Summarized key points from the NIST template, making necessary assumptions where data was unavailable.
 2. **Asset Inventory:** Listed all assets with their values.